Irish whiskey: History

 Irish whiskey was one of the earliest distilled drinks in Europe, arising around the 12th century.
-The Red Book of Ossory, a medieval manuscript produced in County Kilkenny in the 14th century, includes a reference to the drink.
-It is believed that Irish monks brought the technique of distilling perfumes back to Ireland from their travels to southern Europe around 1000 AD.
+It is believed that Irish monks brought the technique of distilling perfumes back to Ireland from their travels to southern Europe around 1,000 AD.
 The Irish then modified this technique to obtain a drinkable spirit.

 Although termed "whiskey", the spirit produced during this period would have differed from what is currently recognised as whiskey, as it would not have been aged, and was often flavoured with aromatic herbs such as mint, thyme, or anise.
 Irish Mist, a whiskey liqueur launched in 1963, is purportedly based on such a recipe.

 Although known to have occurred for hundreds of years, records of whiskey production in Ireland can be difficult to come by, particularly in the earlier years when production was unregulated.
 Even in later years, as production was frequently illicit, official records bear little resemblance to reality.
 In addition, as many Irish records were traditionally oral rather than written, details on early production are likely lost.

 The oldest known documented record of whiskey in Ireland was in 1405; in the Annals of Clonmacnoise it was written that the head of a clan died after "taking a surfeit of aqua vitae" at Christmas.
 Its first known mention in Scotland dates from 1494.
-However, it is known that by 1556 whiskey was widespread, as an Act passed by the English Parliament declared whiskey to be "a drink nothing profitable to be drunken daily and used, is now universally throughout this realm made".
-This Act also made it technically illegal for anyone other than "the peers, gentlemen and freemen of larger towns" to distil spirits without a licence from the Lord Deputy.
+However, it is known that by 1556 whiskey was widespread, as an act passed by the Parliament of Ireland (3 & 4 Phil. & Mar. c.
+7 (I)) declared whiskey to be "a drink nothing profitable to be drunken daily and used, is now universally throughout this realm made".
+This act also made it technically illegal for anyone other than "the peers, gentlemen and freemen of larger towns" to distil spirits without a licence from the Lord Deputy.
 However, as Crown control did not extend far beyond the Pale, a fortified area around Dublin, this had little effect.
+Irish whiskey is also described in Aqua Vitæ: its commodities describ'd by Richard Stanyhurst.